gneu77/rx-signals/README.md

 Otherwise, you may start with [Using rx-signals](https://github.com/gneu77/rx-signals/docs/rx-signals_start.md).
 Where necessary, it will still link to the corresponding passages of the formerly mentioned introduction.

-The API-documentation as generated from the doc strings [can be found here]()
+The API-documentation (as generated from the doc strings) [can be found here](https://rawcdn.githack.com/gneu77/rx-signals/master/docs/tsdoc/index.html)

-An introduction for people coming from _NgRx_ [can be found here](https://github.com/gneu77/rx-signals/docs/ngrx_compare_start.md)
+An introduction for people with _NgRx_ background [can be found here](https://github.com/gneu77/rx-signals/docs/ngrx_compare_start.md)